Synaptics Target of Unusually High Options Trading (NASDAQ:SYNA)

-Synaptics Incorporated (NASDAQ:SYNA) saw unusually large options trading activity on Wednesday.
-Stock traders purchased 1,528 call options on the company.
-This is an increase of approximately 526% compared to the average volume of 244 call options.
+Synaptics Incorporated (NASDAQ:SYNA) was the target of some unusual options trading on Wednesday.
+Investors purchased 1,229 put options on the stock.
+This represents an increase of 1,607% compared to the typical daily volume of 72 put options.

-In other news, SVP John Mcfarland sold 10,475 shares of the stock in a transaction dated Monday, November 9th.
-The shares were sold at an average price of $82.59, for a total transaction of $865,130.25.
-Following the transaction, the senior vice president now owns 21,640 shares of the company’s stock, valued at approximately $1,787,247.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Susan J. Hardman sold 376 shares of the stock in a transaction dated Monday, November 9th.
-The stock was sold at an average price of $83.50, for a total transaction of $31,396.00.
-Following the transaction, the director now directly owns 3,955 shares in the company, valued at approximately $330,242.50.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 28,700 shares of company stock worth $2,373,952 in the last three months.
-Insiders own 0.85% of the company’s stock.
+Synaptics (NASDAQ:SYNA) last released its quarterly earnings results on Thursday, November 5th.
+The software maker reported $1.85 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.35 by $0.50.
+Synaptics had a return on equity of 21.02% and a net margin of 8.91%.
+The firm had revenue of $328.40 million for the quarter, compared to analyst estimates of $324.78 million.
+During the same quarter last year, the company posted $1.22 earnings per share.
+The business’s revenue was down 3.4% on a year-over-year basis.
+As a group, analysts anticipate that Synaptics will post 4.75 earnings per share for the current year.

-Hedge funds have recently modified their holdings of the company.
-Captrust Financial Advisors purchased a new stake in shares of Synaptics during the 2nd quarter worth approximately $35,000.
-FinTrust Capital Advisors LLC bought a new position in Synaptics in the 2nd quarter worth approximately $43,000.
-Nisa Investment Advisors LLC bought a new position in Synaptics in the 3rd quarter worth approximately $64,000.
-NEXT Financial Group Inc bought a new position in Synaptics in the 3rd quarter worth approximately $68,000.
-Finally, Harvest Fund Management Co.
-Ltd bought a new position in Synaptics in the 3rd quarter worth approximately $74,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Vanguard Group Inc. grew its holdings in shares of Synaptics by 2.4% during the second quarter.
+Vanguard Group Inc. now owns 4,397,763 shares of the software maker’s stock worth $264,394,000 after buying an additional 101,754 shares during the last quarter.
+Jacobs Levy Equity Management Inc. grew its holdings in shares of Synaptics by 24.3% during the second quarter.
+Jacobs Levy Equity Management Inc. now owns 776,149 shares of the software maker’s stock worth $46,662,000 after buying an additional 151,495 shares during the last quarter.
+AQR Capital Management LLC lifted its position in Synaptics by 34.7% in the second quarter.
+AQR Capital Management LLC now owns 602,160 shares of the software maker’s stock valued at $35,708,000 after purchasing an additional 155,107 shares during the period.
+Prudential Financial Inc. lifted its position in Synaptics by 26.6% in the second quarter.
+Prudential Financial Inc. now owns 318,466 shares of the software maker’s stock valued at $19,146,000 after purchasing an additional 66,988 shares during the period.
+Finally, Arrowstreet Capital Limited Partnership lifted its position in Synaptics by 15.7% in the third quarter.
+Arrowstreet Capital Limited Partnership now owns 252,313 shares of the software maker’s stock valued at $20,291,000 after purchasing an additional 34,309 shares during the period.

-Synaptics (NASDAQ:SYNA) last issued its quarterly earnings results on Thursday, November 5th.
-The software maker reported $1.85 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.35 by $0.50.
-Synaptics had a net margin of 8.91% and a return on equity of 21.02%.
-The company had revenue of $328.40 million during the quarter, compared to analyst estimates of $324.78 million.
-During the same quarter last year, the business posted $1.22 EPS.
-Synaptics’s quarterly revenue was down 3.4% compared to the same quarter last year.
-As a group, equities analysts expect that Synaptics will post 4.75 EPS for the current year.
+Several equities analysts recently commented on SYNA shares.
+Cowen started coverage on Synaptics in a report on Monday, November 30th.
+They issued a “market perform” rating and a $85.00 target price on the stock.
+Mizuho increased their target price on Synaptics from $90.00 to $93.00 and gave the company a “buy” rating in a report on Friday, November 6th.
+Needham & Company LLC reissued a “buy” rating on shares of Synaptics in a report on Wednesday.
+ValuEngine lowered Synaptics from a “hold” rating to a “sell” rating in a report on Thursday, September 3rd.
+Finally, TheStreet lowered Synaptics from a “b-” rating to a “c+” rating in a report on Friday, November 6th.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, six have assigned a buy rating and one has given a strong buy rating to the stock.
+Synaptics presently has a consensus rating of “Hold” and an average target price of $90.50.

 Synaptics Company Profile